mchinn614/fullstack-capstone/README.md

 Add the materials that are disposed off from this item OR up/down vote the current materials based on your perception of accuracy.
 Repeate process as needed.
 ![AddMaterial](public/images/Vote-AddMaterial.JPG)

+## Technology Used
+The recycle-app uses jQuery, javascript, HTML, and CSS.
+The app was created using nodejs and API was created using Express.
+The data is persisted using Atlas (mongoDB).  https://api.upcitemdb.com API is used to relate UPCs to items.

 ## API
 The app uses the following API endpoint.
 All HTTP requests must use Bearer Authorization with a JSON Web Token.
 Note that all Id parameters refer to the uniqueid assigned by the Mongodb database.